June 2025 litter

 3: One of the 3 "elective" tests: Thyroid, or Cardiac Exam, or Sebaceous Adenitis biopsy (skin condition)

-When we select a stud for her, we will confirm that he has had normal testing as well, and it will be on our website.
+When we select studs for her (& Zoey), we will confirm that he has had normal testing as well, and it will be on our website (see Adam's information above!).

 Clearly, we cannot test for every single medical problem a dog might develop during his/her life, but we CAN test for the serious, genetically-linked conditions, which is an important part of responsible breeding.